Sacane/JManager/src/main/kotlin/fr/sacane/jmanager/domain/README.md

 ## My models

-There is 3 mains entity in this project :
+There is 3 mains entities in this project :

 * **User** : the users that can access to the application
 * **Account** : containers of user's budget